 Portrait oLy Franshaua Pipkins, Psy.D., offering a calm, grounded presence, reflecting her mind–body and somatic therapy approach.

-Book a Free Consultation
+Request a Free Consultation

 Signs You’re Ready for Mind–Body Connection

-You can talk about your feelings, but your body still feels tense, wired, or “on alert.”
+• You can talk about your feelings, yet don’t feel grounded in your body

-You want healing that feels integrated, not just intellectual.
+• You want healing that feels integrated, not just intellectual

 Why Mindfulness Supports Anxiety and Burnout